enriquemoraayala/deep-reinforcement-learning/DDPG-Reacher-Unity-Agent/Report.md

     - train_agent.py does the training of the DDPG agent.
 It saves two different checkpoints during the training, the best one and the solved one.
 The script saves all the scores and losses using tensorboard, which is a requirement

     - test_agent.py is able to load a previously saved agent and test it (showing results in the terminal), saving the performance figures and showing the agent in the environment if the local system allows it.
+...

 ## Learning Algorithm

+...
 The selecte algorithm was DDPG  with its replay buffer and fixed Q Targets for actor and critic networks as the algo requires.

 Ornstein–Uhlenbeck process is used as a noise generator combined with a linear epsilon greedy exploration/exploitation as the way to explore the state space.

-    Soft Updates of the Actor and Critic models has been implemented as well
+Soft Updates of the Actor and Critic models has been implemented as well ...

-   **Highlevel pseudo-code of the algorithm**
+### Highlevel pseudo-code of the algorithm

+...
    Init random weights for critic and actor.
    Clone weights to generate target critic and target actor.
    Init replay memory